I’m not okay. And I haven’t been “okay” for a long time.

 It didn’t help that eating brought a very unpleasant physical sensation.
 I was carrying Mark very high and he was compressing my digestive system.
 If I ate a green been, I could almost “feel” it in my body.

 I didn’t gain weight.
-Week after week, the doctor weighted me (I could have told her my exact weight anytime, I was weighting myself multiple times a day anyway) and the needle wouldn’t bulge.
+Week after week, the doctor weighted me (I could have told her my exact weight anytime, I was weighing myself multiple times a day anyway) and the needle wouldn’t bulge.
 Mark was growing but I was shrinking.

 I was fully aware I had a problem with food but I didn’t know how to solve it.
 I chalked it up to the pregnancy, the hormones and all and figured it would go away after the birth.
 Pregnant women do crazy things all the time—I was eating tons of veggies and exercising, really, it could have been worse.